Home : Linux resources : "Howto" : Burning CDs

 exact same options in both places.

-cdrecord to burn files and/or directories to CD.
-(Despite
+cdrecord to burn directories to CD or DVD.
+(Despite the

-the name, they need not be "dump" files.)
-File integrity is verified
+name, they need not be "dump" files.)
+It is available from Github at